lesiamon/Maa-littleX/README.md

    - Engage with tweets through comments and likes.

 4. **AI-Powered Features**:
-   - Use GPT-4o for summarizing tweets.
+   - Utilizes **MTLLM** for GPT-4o summarization and SentenceTransformer for semantic search, enhancing user interactions.
-   - Perform **semantic search** on tweets using SentenceTransformer embeddings.

 5. **Cloud Deployment**:
    - Deploy workflows, walkers, and AI features to **Jac Cloud** for seamless scaling and execution.

+6. **Microservice Integration**:
+   - LittleX uses **jac-splice-orc** to deploy Python modules as cloud-native microservices, enabling scalable AI integration and optimal performance.

 ## **LittleX Architecture**